The AK74U: Russia’s Compact Assault Rifle

 For over 40 years, the AK-74U has served Russian and Soviet forces as a highly compact and maneuverable assault rifle without sacrificing classic AK reliability or firepower.
 Its specialized role as a personal defense weapon for vehicle crews, special forces, and security details continues today.

-A: The AK-74U has an effective range typically between 200-300 yards or meters, much shorter than a standard AK-74 rifle due to its short 8.3 inch barrel.
-This limits it mainly to close quarters use.
+The AK-74U has an effective range typically between 200-300 yards or meters, much shorter than a standard AK-74 rifle due to its short 8.3-inch barrel.
+This limits it mainly to close-quarters use.

-A: It retains the legendary reliability of the AK platform that has proven effective in all environments.
-Few jams or stoppages will be experienced as long as basic maintenance and cleaning is performed.
+It retains the legendary reliability of the AK platform which has proven effective in all environments.
+Few jams or stoppages will be experienced as long as basic maintenance and cleaning are performed.